 Hannah credits an “ambassador training program” – the result of a partnership between TADA and the U.S. Embassy in Belgium – with helping alumni become great role models for TADA students.
 The two-day workshop focused on developing skills and confidence.
 “They learned how to act in front of a camera, how to write a speech, and how to answer difficult questions by journalists,” she explains.
 “We saw the kids being very proud of themselves while talking to all the officials of the embassy. ” The results were immediately obvious to Hannah and her team.
 “After the ambassadors training, we noticed many of our alumni were taking more and more responsibility.
 We saw them empowered as role models for their younger peers.
 That was amazing to see!”

 “I think the level of respect is the thing I would like to change most.”

-“On a professional level I hope that in a few years I can see the kids in my class grow up to be confident adults.
-To see them happy would make me happy.
-Not that they have to become Prime Minister or a famous cook, as long as they do something they love, because it’s really important to find something that you can put all your soul into.
+Hannah wants TADA’s students to have the opportunity to build a life around their passions, as she has.
+“I hope that in a few years I can see the kids in my class grow up to be confident adults.
+To see them happy would make me happy,” she says.
+“Not that they have to become Prime Minister or a famous cook, as long as they do something they love – because it’s really important to find something that you can put all your soul into.”

-I don’t feel just Belgian.
-I also feel like a European or even a citizen of the world.
-I feel connected when I go places and I meet people with the same vision or passion I do.
-It doesn’t matter if they are Belgian, or American, or Congolese, as long as you have things in common it makes you feel connected.
+Hannah’s professional life is motivated by a primary goal: “Making sure there is a future for our kids.”
+She believes this mission requires a collective effort.
+Meeting others who share her vision inspires her and renews her commitment to her work.
+“I feel connected when I go places and I meet people with the same vision or passion I do,” she says.
+“It doesn’t matter if they are Belgian, or American, or Congolese.
+As long as you have things in common it makes you feel connected.”